Memory refresh: Other memory technologies using refresh

 Several early computer memory technologies also required periodical processes similar in purpose to memory refresh.
 The Williams tube has the closest similarity, since, like DRAM, it is essentially a capacitive memory in which the values stored for each bit would gradually decay unless refreshed.

 In magnetic-core memory, each memory cell can retain data indefinitely even with the power turned off, but reading the data from any memory cell erases its contents.
 As a consequence, the memory controller typically added a refresh cycle after each read cycle in order to create the illusion of a non-destructive read operation.
 Some early computers implemented atomic read–modify–write cycles (combined read and write with modify) for increment and decrement.

 Delay-line memory requires constant refreshing because the data is actually stored as a signal in a transmission line.
 In this case, the refresh rate is comparable to the memory access time.

+NAND flash memory may need a form of memory refresh to detect and correct ECC errors, especially if the memory has not been powered up in a long time.